The stages of business growth often look different across the board.

 - Recruit top-class executives: Get at least one or two seasoned C-level executives with a proven track record of growing new businesses, preferably those in your lane.
 Relying on their experience and insight will save you some trial-and-error and help you fast-track your go-to-market process.
-These leaders will also help you enhance your offering, sharpen your unique value proposition (UVP) and optimize marketing efforts.
+These leaders will also help you enhance your offering, sharpen your unique value proposition (UVP) and optimize your marketing efforts.

-- Define the roles and hire experts: By now, your existing team should have clear sets of roles and responsibilities to maximize the quality of their input.
+- Define the roles and hire experts: By now, your existing team should have clear roles and responsibilities to maximize the quality of their input.
 Your recruitment efforts should follow this trend; Define specific roles and find the experts who are qualified to perform them.

 - Outsource the non-core activities: To ensure every aspect of your business receives the best quality treatment while keeping you agile and focused, outsource the non-revenue generating activities.
 Whether it is digital marketing or accounting, employ the services of specialists rather than dilute your focus and funds on in-house experts.

 - Invest in branding and marketing: Speaking of digital marketing, the final step to getting ahead of your competition and growing your customer base is to make a trusted name out of your business.
 Focus on growing brand awareness and retention by investing wisely in different strategies, channels and campaigns.
 Research and let relevant data guide you in the process.

 At this stage, you are running a profitable organization.